V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 |10   |M2.5 x 12mm             |Machine Screws                                 |
 |*18  |M4 x 12mm+ Wood/metal   |#8 x 1/2"+ Screws to mount things to your table|

-* Not included in the hardware kit.
+*Not included in the hardware kit.

-### LR2 to LR3 hardware differences for updating your build
+### LR3 to LR4 hardware differences for updating your build

 Lr3 to Lr4 Upgrade kit is available here in the [V1E.com shop](https://www.v1e.com/products/lowrider-v3-to-lowrider-v4-hardware-upgrade-kit){:target="_blank"}.